SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 The following is excerpted from The Steel Bonnets (1971) by George MacDonald Frazer. (edited)

 The Taits, among others, were considered one of the Frontier Riding Families.
-The Border Reivers were aggressive, ruthless, robbers, marauders, plunderers, violent people, notoriously quick on the draw, ready and occasionally eager to kill in action, when life or property or honor was at stake.
+The Border Reivers were aggressive, ruthless, robbers, marauders, plunderers, violent people, notoriously quick on the draw, ready and occasionally eager to kill in action, when life or property or honour was at stake.
 The Border Reivers, both English and Scottish, feuded continuously.
 Robbery and blackmail were everyday professions and raiding, arson, kidnapping, murder and extortion were an important part of their social system.
 It was a way of life pursued in peace time, by people who accepted it as normal.
 It meant that no householder in all the Marches could go to sleep secure; no beast or cattle could be left unguarded.

 In 1511, Sir Robert Kerr, leader of the Kerr Clan, was Warden of the Middle March.
 Kerr was murdered by three Englishmen.
 Two were arrested and the third fled to York where he lived in constant fear.
 Two of Kerr's followers, named Tait, made their way south, sometimes apparently in disguise, murdered the fugitive in his home, and brought his head back for public display.